 - Drain and wash rice in cold water until water runs clear.
 Set aside.

 - Heat 1 tbsp ghee in a large saucepan.
 Fry whole spices – ¼ tsp fennel seeds, 4 cloves and 2 cardamom pods until aromatic.
 Add rice, and fry, stirring continuously, for 1-2 minutes or until lightly browned.
-Stir in 3 ½ cups water (check instructions on the packet for cooking rice using absorption method), and enough salt.
-Bring to the boil.
-Reduce heat to low.
-Simmer until water is absorbed and rice cooked.
+Stir in 8 cups water and lemon juice.
+Season with salt.
+Let it come to boil.
+Then turn down the heat and cover the pan with a lid.
+Once cooked, drain and keep it aside.

 - Grind 4 cloves, 1 tsp fennel seeds, 1 bay leaf, 2 cardamom pods and ½ of 1 cinnamon stick in mortar and pestle to a coarse powder.
 Set aside.